rectangle-factory/bibos/README.md

 ### Test

+`yarn run test` or

 ```[bash]
 forge test --ffi --force
 ```

-Seems we need `--force`, otherwise the tokenUri won't update.
 Use `--block-timestamp` if you want to change the timestamp that is used to compute the token data.

 ---